oleksandr-hromovyi/chat-project/README.md

 ## TODO
 - improving of filtering (inc. message search);
-- lift up a contact if there is a new incoming message;
+- solve the issue of time zones, using non-local time (Network Time Protocol);
+- improving sorting contacts by last send message (work only on local server and with some bugs);
-- add tablet and mobile version (for this moment min allowable width - 780px)
+- add tablet and mobile version (for this moment min allowable width - 780px);

 ## Run the app
 In the project directory, you can run: